ArrogantGao/Personal_Materials/defense/main.typ

 = Background

 == Molecular dynamics simulation
+#timecounter(2)

-Molecular dynamics simulation is a widely used method to study the motion of atoms and molecules, which plays a key role in many fields, including materials science, biophysics, and drug design.
+Molecular dynamics simulation is a widely used method based on theoretical modeling and computer simulation, which plays a key role in many fields, including materials science, biophysics, and drug design.

 #figure(
   grid(columns: 3,